April 28

 - 1966:

-- The Cleveland Indians tie a modern day major league record by winning their 10th consecutive game since Opening Day.
+- The Cleveland Indians tie a modern day major league record by winning their tenth consecutive game since Opening Day.
 Sonny Siebert, a 16-game winner in 1965, defeats the California Angels, 2 - 1.
+Alas, they will be ten games below .500 the rest of the way and manager Birdie Tebbetts won't finish the season.

 - 1982 - Pete Rose of the Philadelphia Phillies goes 5 for 5 against the Los Angeles Dodgers, tying Max Carey for the most five-hit games in National League history.
 Rose's latest five-hit performance helps the Phillies to a 9 - 3 win.